PFTL/website_articles/articles/_basler_cameras.md

 ![](./_basler/pylon_viewer_02.png)

 The PylonViewer does not allow us to see how to retrieve that information, but if it is on the table it means it can be programmatically accessed.
-The PylonViewer gives us access to the Programmer's Guide if we click on the Help menu.
+The PylonViewer gives us access to the Programmer's Guide if we click on the *Help menu*.
 Normally, the C++ guide is the easiest to translate into Python code.
-If we search for ``ExposureTime`` we will get several matches, but normally any ``Member List`` would be a good starting point.
+If we search for ``ExposureTime`` we will get several matches, but any ``Member List`` would be a good starting point.
 The information on ``ExposureTime`` may be a bit vague:

 ![](./_basler/pylon_manual_exposure_01.png)